kevh182/send_it_to_tty2rpi/README.md

 pip install psutil
 ```
 ## "tty2rpi_mcp_sender.py"

+Reads data from  MemCardPro's api and sends it's "current state" to "tty2rpi" to update your marquee.
+```
+http://<mcp-ip-address>/api/currentstate
+```

 Designed to run on the Raspberry Pi, since the original intention of "MiSTer tty2rpi" was to also run on a Raspberry Pi.
 It "should" work on any Linux OS and Debian is prefered.
 I test tty2rpi with an old laptop running Debian and it seems to work just fine.

-Reads the api that the MemCardPro uses to show it's "current state".
-```
-http://<mcp-ip-address>/api/currentstate
-```
 Examples of MemCardPro 2 api data
 ```
 { "currentMode": "PS2", "gameName": "MemoryCard1", "gameID": "MemoryCard1", "currentChannel": 1, "rssi": -18, "currentSize": "8MB" }